IdoNagar/Airport-Project/Code/Codes.md

 <h2>SQL codes:</h2>

 <p align="center">
-Created a new table named "DailyFlights" with 5 new column: </p>
+Created a new table named "DailyFlights" with 5 new columns: </p>
 <p align="left">
 - Cancelled: based on dep_time which will get 1 if flight cancelled and 0 if not. <br />
 - Date: new format in one column for year, month, day. <br />